ligurio/swebok-v3/2_software_design.md

 Design is defined as both “the process of defining the architecture, components, interfaces, and other characteristics of a system or component” and “the result of [that] process” [1].
-Viewed as a process, software design is the software engineering life cycle activity in which software require- ments are analyzed in order to produce a description of the software’s internal structure that will serve as the basis for its construction.
+Viewed as a process, software design is the software engineering life cycle activity in which software requirements are analyzed in order to produce a description of the software’s internal structure that will serve as the basis for its construction.
 A software design (the result) describes the software architecture - that is, how software is